sydneymcolumbia/AI-blog-text-generator-/README.md

 Button: A large, black button labeled "Generate blog post" positioned centrally below the input field.
 5. Output Section
 Generated Text Display: A section below the generate button where the generated text will be displayed after the user clicks the "Generate Text" button.
 This can be a bordered box or a styled div to highlight the result.

+Instructions in WordPress staging

+Create snippets

+In your wp-config.php file, add PHP code in file
+In Snippets > Add New, create a snippet titled "cURL Request Function" and add code in file In Snippets > Add New, create a snippet titled "Handle Generate Blog Post AJAX" and add code in file In Snippets > Add New, create a snippet titled "Shortcode for Form" and add code in file In Snippets > Add New, create a snippet titled "jQuery" In Snippets > Add New, create a snippet titled "Functions"

+Activate all snippets
+Add Shortcode to New Page
+Go to Pages > Add New or edit an existing page
+Add a Shortcode block and insert code in the "Shortcode for Form"